Going for a job interview can be nerve-wracking.

 Prepare for this question beforehand by truly understanding where you need to improve in the workplace.

 You also don’t want to be overly negative about it.
-Describe your weakness positively.
+Describe your weakness with a positive attitude.

 2. Know your strengths